WGES 2022 focuses on sustainability, funding, food security and youth

 PHOTO

-DUBAI - The 8th World Green Economy Summit (WGES), which will be held on 28th and 29th September 2022, will discuss several topics such as energy, finance, food security, and youth, among others that accelerate the transition towards a green economy and drive sustainable development.
+Dubai, UAE: The 8th World Green Economy Summit (WGES) discusses several themes such as energy, finance, food security, youth, and other topics that accelerate the transition towards a green economy and drive sustainable development.

-The Dubai Electricity and Water Authority (DEWA) and the World Green Economy Organisation (WGEO) are organising the summit under the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai.
+Dubai Electricity and Water Authority (DEWA) and the World Green Economy Organization (WGEO) are organising the summit under the patronage of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the UAE and Ruler of Dubai, on 28 and 29 September 2022 at the Dubai World Trade Centre.

-"The objectives of WGES align with Sheikh Mohammed bin Rashid's directives on the need to balance economic growth and the sustainability of natural and environmental resources.
+“The objectives of WGES align with the directives of His Highness Sheikh Mohammed bin Rashid Al Maktoum on the need to achieve a balance between economic growth and the sustainability of natural and environmental resources.
 WGES also supports the efforts of the UAE to host the 28th Conference of the Parties by the United Nations Framework Convention on Climate Change (COP28) at the Dubai Expo City in 2023.
-It also supports the UAE's efforts to achieve the United Nations Sustainable Development Goals 2030, the Dubai Clean Energy Strategy 2050 and the Dubai Net Zero Carbon Emissions Strategy 2050 to provide 100% of Dubai's total power capacity from clean energy sources by 2050," said Saeed Mohammed Al Tayer, Vice Chairman of the Dubai Supreme Council of Energy, MD & CEO of DEWA and Chairman of the WGES.

-Since its launch in 2014, WGES has made significant development and achievements by adopting policies, plans and initiatives to enhance international cooperation between participants from business leaders and global experts from the public and private sectors, he added.
+It also supports the UAE’s efforts to achieve the United Nations Sustainable Development Goals 2030 (SDGs), the Dubai Clean Energy Strategy 2050 and the Dubai Net Zero Carbon Emissions Strategy 2050 to provide 100% of Dubai’s total power capacity from clean energy sources by 2050.
+Since its launch in 2014, WGES has made significant development and achievements by adopting policies, plans and initiatives to enhance international cooperation between participants from business leaders and global experts from the public and private sectors,” said HE Saeed Mohammed Al Tayer, Vice Chairman of the Dubai Supreme Council of Energy, MD & CEO of DEWA and Chairman of the World Green Economy Summit.

 WGES will bring together intellectuals, government institutions, and major corporates as well as leaders of sustainability funding from around the world.
 This is to exchange best practices and explore the green and fair economy theoretically and practically.
 WGES will engage all society members and empower youth to play an influential role in creating a sustainable future.